jacquiewitte/capstone-landslides-soilmoisture/README.md

 <ul type="disk">
   <li>Soil moisture can be a potential indicator of the type of rainfall induced landslide.
 We can use soil moisture data to group landslides into two types (1) shallow slope failures - saturation induced by rainfall infiltration and (2) run off driven landslides - triggered by intense storms.
 This informs the forecaster which models and precipitation products are optimal to use to better predict a landslide event.

   <li>Code presented here is helpful to those who want to know how to read/extract soil moisture parameters measured from NASA, USGS, and ESA satellites.

+  <li>The workflow should perform with any state who's landslide data is archived in the GLC.
 </ul>

 <H2>Python Packages Used</H2>The following are python packages currently used to run the current list of jupyter notbooks in this repository.